mpapierski/patch_random/README.md

 patch_random
 ===============

 This library allows you to replace original `void srand(unsigned int)` and `int rand()`.
-As the name suggest the original `srand` and `rand` functions from standard library is patched at the link time with a *Mersenne Twister* pseudo-random number generator!
+As the name suggest the original `srand` and `rand` functions from standard library are patched at the link time with a *Mersenne Twister* pseudo-random number generator!

+No code change required.
+Just link your app to this library and your app will be producing *better* pseudorandom numbers!

 Example
 -------